What is the Purpose of Traceability in Product Development?

 Traceability is not only mandated for safety-critical systems but also increases the understandability of complex interrelations and thus, the quality and the speed at which a project can react to change.

-While traceability is an important aspect of a complex systems project, it is extremely difficult to achieve across an engineering team due to the use of a wide array of applications during the engineering process (and across multiple disciplines).
+While traceability is an essential aspect of a complex systems project, it is even more challenging to achieve across an engineering team due to the use of a wide array of applications during the engineering process (and across multiple disciplines).
+Researchers also claimed as a recent study reported that “traceability is still a sought-after, yet often elusive quality in software-intensive systems”

 Even if the technical means are provided, the lack of ease in creating the traceability information hinders adoption.
 As most projects lack a clear owner for the traceability aspect of engineering data, there is no one to “herd” the engineering team into compliance.

-How are projects complying with requirements traceability today?
+How are engineering projects complying with traceability today?

-Airbus Helicopter estimates this task to require 3 months of effort per engineer across the entire engineering team.
+According to our estimations and the testimonials of our interlocutors in the field, this task requires Three months of effort per engineer across the entire engineering team.
 However, an efficient process for accomplishing traceability would make the engineering team much more effective and responsive.
 The act of creating traceability has become a documentation task instead of an engineering task where it belongs.

 What is the cost of not having traceability?

-For example, due to the critical issues with the MCAS malfunctions in Boeing 737 planes, James Somers reminds us, the FAA “mandates that every requirement for a piece of safety-critical software be traceable to the lines of code that implement it, and vice versa...
+A few years ago, when the critical issues with the MCAS malfunctions in Boeing 737 planes arose, James Somers, writer, and programmer, reminded us that the FAA “mandates that every requirement for a piece of safety-critical software be traceable to the lines of code that implement it, and vice versa...
 So every time a line of code changes, it must be retraced to the corresponding requirement in the design document, and you must be able to demonstrate that the code actually satisfies the requirement.”.

 Contact us to learn more about how we can help you today.